gpsingh07331/Rutgers/README.md

 Digital Identity will help providing gurantees that the transactions are legal, KYC norms are automatic and human less.
 Digital Identity will improve in implementing ownership, accountability, identification(KYC compliance) and match blockchain accounts in trustable method.
 This will also help in interoperability and do away of the need of multiple accounts across institutions and countries.

-Investing risk management tools will help being in compliance with regulations and will build trust with governments and consumers by being transparent about volatility, stability and open about who is allowed and not allowed to use the system and currency.
+Investing in risk management tools will help be in compliance with regulations and will build trust with governments and consumers by being transparent about volatility, stability, and open about who is and is not allowed to use the system and currency.

 > [Use-cases for Blockchain and DLT](https://ctsp.berkeley.edu/files/2017/08/CTSP-Blockchain-Policy-Whitepaper.pdf)